 Colors: Space Black, White, Gold, Deep Purple

-Apple has really nailed its smartphone formula.
 The iPhone 14 Pro features a lot of camera upgrades and the Dynamic Island, which replaces the infamous notch five years after the its debut on the iPhone X.

 I can confidently say that the iPhone 14 Pro is the best phone I’ve ever used, though I'm disappointed by the battery life.
-At $100 more, the iPhone 14 Pro Max does checks all of the boxes, including stellar battery life.
+At $100 more, the iPhone 14 Pro Max does check all of the boxes, including stellar battery life.

 From its pocketable form factor to its sheer horsepower and camera capabilities, the iPhone 14 Pro crushes anything else that tries to stand against it.
 Sure, it isn’t the huge upgrade you might have expected, but that’s because the iPhone 13 Pro did a lot right.